 Sustainment costs are those associated with sustaining fighter aircraft over the course of their life cycle.
 These include materials consumed, major overhauls and repairs, contractor support, sustaining support, and software reprogramming.
 Current assumptions related to sustainment costs are elaborated on below.

-Sustainment Costs: The F-35 Joint Program Office provided almost 100 per cent of the cost estimate data for this cost category.
-To note, the current F-35 Joint Program Office estimate has not been independently verified by CAPE.
+Sustainment Costs: The F-35 Joint Program Office provided almost 100 percent of the cost estimate data for this cost category.
+To note, the current F-35 Joint Program Office estimate has now been confirmed by an independent CAPE assessment.
 As actual costs for sustainment are not yet mature, these estimates are still largely based on parametric analyses and should therefore be considered as rough order of magnitude.
-As noted in Section V (Cost Risks and Uncertainty), as experience is gained with the global F-35A fleet, these sustainment cost estimates will continue to mature, and will be based on actual experience.
-In accordance with the F-35 Joint Program Office assumptions and related data provided, aircraft will not undergo major repairs in their last year of life; hence, no sustainment costs are included in the estimate for the last year of aircraft operations.
+As experience is gained with the global F-35A fleet, these sustainment cost estimates will continue to mature, and will be based on actual experience.

-Reprogramming Lab Support: Reprogramming lab support includes support of the mission software reprogramming laboratory throughout the in-service life of the replacement fleet.
+Other: Reprogramming lab support including support of the mission software reprogramming laboratory throughout the in-service life of the replacement fleet.
 This lab support accounts for contracted personnel involved with operating the laboratory, as well as the procurement of replacement laboratory equipment.
 The current sustainment cost estimate assumes the equal sharing of these costs among participants in the laboratory.

 Operating Phase Assumptions